Photo: Northern Lights winery (courtesy of winery)

 Northern Lights Estate Winery, which

-opened last year, is the northernmost winery in Canada.
+opened in 2015, is the northernmost winery in Canada.

 At 53.5 degrees north, it is a full